anrcry/anrcry/README.md

 - ⚡ Fun fact: **I memorize really well, reading backwards** 📖.

 ## Want to contact me:
+- You may use the contact form at
 - You can always use my email **anweshanrc15@gmail.com**.